Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 		* [cuBLASLt API](#cuBLASLt%20API)
 	* [References](#References)

 > [!
 TODO]
 > Add references.

 # Part I: Accurate Quantization

+## Background Concepts

 We’ll begin with a quick overview of quantization theory.
-For deeper reading on this subject, some nice blogs/papers in the [References](#References) section [1-4].
+For deeper reading on this subject, we've listed some nice blogs/papers in the [References](#References) section [1-4].

 ### The Quantization Equation